 Being Non-Judgemental - Jane's Mindful Musings

-Last week in our Founders meeting we had a discussion on no judgment and what that means.
-During our exploration of what judgment is, we discovered that defining it and then committing to being non-judgmental was not as clear cut as we assumed it would be.
+Last week in our Sole Sister Ramblers founders meeting, we had a discussion about judgment and what “no judgment” really means.
+During our exploration, we discovered that defining judgment—and then committing to being non-judgmental—was not as clear-cut as we assumed it would be.

 As humans, we are judgmental by nature.
-When survival was the only priority in life, it helped humans to survive.
-This ability helped them navigate potentially dangerous situations by evaluating and judging whether they were in danger.
-It allowed them to categorize things, people and situations into binaries, such as, good/bad, safe/dangerous, friend/foe.
+When survival was the only priority, judgment helped us navigate dangerous situations by evaluating whether we were at risk.
+It allowed us to categorize things, people, and situations into binaries such as good/bad, safe/dangerous, friend/foe.

-Today, we navigate a different type of judgment.
-From the moment we are born we are judged first by family and then friends and even strangers, and in return we do the same.
-And then being a woman has a whole other elevated level of judgment attached to it, as we have often discussed on Sole Sisters.
-No matter what we do or don’t do it is dissected, evaluated and judged.
+Today, we navigate a very different type of judgment.
+From the moment we are born, we are judged—first by family, then by friends, and eventually by strangers—and in turn, we do the same to others.
+Being a woman adds another elevated layer of judgment, as we have often discussed in Sole Sisters.
+No matter what we do or don’t do, it is dissected, evaluated, and judged.
 This has been the norm for women throughout history.

-In our meeting we asked each other, “what do you feel you have been judged the most on?”
-After sitting with this question, my answer is a life choice I made as a teenager.
+In our meeting, we asked each other: “What do you feel you have been judged the most on?”
+After sitting with this question, I realized my answer is a life choice I made as a teenager.

-Just before my 17th birthday I became a teenage mama.
+Just before my 17th birthday, I became a teenage mama.
 I made a deliberate choice not to have an abortion or give the baby up for adoption.
-This was not an easy choice, being young and scared, but I was blessed to have a family that loved and supported me.
+It was not an easy decision, being young and scared, but I was blessed with a family who loved and supported me.

 My daughter and I lived with my parents and siblings for the first two years of her life.
-My family embraced her and they helped me create a safe home surrounded by love.
+My family embraced her and helped me create a safe home filled with love.

 The judgment came from outside our household.
-Whenever I would take my daughter out, there were looks and comments.
-People would try to tell me how to care for my daughter, tell me I was too young to have a baby which created insecurity and anxiety.
+Whenever I took my daughter out, there were looks and comments.
+People would tell me how to care for her, or that I was too young to have a baby, which created insecurity and anxiety.

-Up until the last few years I would be resentful of it and to this day when I tell people I have a 43 year old I can see them calculating in their head.
-I am finally at peace with whatever people think of me.
-I know I was a devoted and loving mother whose life was her children, and the only opinion that matters is mine and my daughters.
+Up until the last few years, I felt resentful of this.
+Even now, when I tell people I have a 43-year-old, I can see them calculating in their heads.
+But I am finally at peace with whatever people think of me.
+I know I was a devoted and loving mother whose life was her children, and the only opinions that truly matter are mine and my daughter’s.

-With the rise of social media, a worldwide pandemic and political instability, society has become a toxic environment to navigate.
+With the rise of social media, a worldwide pandemic, and political instability, society has become an increasingly toxic environment to navigate.
 It is easy to sit behind a keyboard and spew mean and hateful words of judgment.

-There are no consequences associated with this behavior.
-Imagine if you had to repeat those thoughts and words to that person’s face.
-We are also hearing about more and more inappropriate behavior being exhibited by people on airplanes, in restaurants, cars and anywhere there are public gatherings.
+There are rarely consequences for this behavior.
+Imagine if people had to repeat those thoughts and words face-to-face.
+We are also hearing more and more stories of inappropriate behavior in public spaces—on airplanes, in restaurants, in cars, anywhere people gather.

-So how do we find our way back to a kinder and less judgmental space?
-We can apply mindfulness when judgment arises by directing our thoughts being created as they arise.
-Observe them, question why you are feeling them and then let them go.
-Sometimes judgmental thoughts can arise due to fear or jealousy.
+So how do we find our way back to a kinder, less judgmental space?
+We can apply mindfulness when judgment arises by noticing our thoughts as they come up, questioning why we feel them, and then letting them go.
+Sometimes judgmental thoughts are rooted in fear or jealousy.

-This was discussed in our meeting, that we can get caught up in jealousy of what others may have, accomplished, or how they choose to live their lives.
-We need to remember that we don’t know their story, what they may have gone through in their life journey to arrive where they are now.
+We also discussed how easy it is to get caught up in envy—of what others have, what they’ve accomplished, or how they choose to live their lives.
+But we must remember we don’t know their story or what struggles they may have overcome to arrive where they are now.

-Our conversation was part of an initiative we have created in order to have meaningful and in-depth discussions in our meetings on important and relevant topics to share with all of you.
+Our conversation was part of an initiative we’ve created to have meaningful, in-depth discussions during our meetings on important and relevant topics to share with all of you.

-We are proud of the joy-filled space Sole Sister Ramblers provides for members to share their thoughts, fears and joys without experiencing negative judgmental responses.
-This is a rare quality in an online community and we want to thank all of you for your kindness and support of one another.
+We are proud of the joy-filled space Sole Sister Ramblers provides—where members can share their thoughts, fears, and joys without experiencing negative or judgmental responses.
+This is a rare quality in an online community, and we want to thank all of you for your kindness and support of one another.

 Wouldn’t it be great if we could be a little less judgmental and a little more forgiving of each other’s humanness?
 We’re only here a short time.
 Let’s pay more attention to the good and not the bad in one another. - Patrick Fabin